saidolsol/mensabot_js/README.md

 ### The future

-Functions to come:
+Functions we would like to add:
-* Filling level of the vending machine in the student's lounge
+* Filling level of the vending machine in the student's lounge (no idea how to realize this)
+* Enable users to receive their fovourite cafeteria's menu automatically every day at a certain time
+* A way of rating menus afterwards, so other users can decide where to eat based on those ratings
-* A nicer way to deal with weekends and other instances, when cafeterias don't provide a menu
+* ~~A nicer way to deal with weekends and other instances, when cafeterias don't provide a menu~~

 ### Why